vdbulcke/oidc-client-demo/www/docs/flows/introspect.md

 It will parse the JSON response according to the [rfc7662](https://datatracker.ietf.org/doc/html/rfc7662#section-2.2) and outputs them in `Introspect Response:`.

 !!! note
-  `expiry`, `issued_at` and `not_before` are _not_ standard fields, but they are human readable forms of the corresponding standard fields `exp`, `iat`, `nbf` (respectively) that are expressed at Unix Timestamps.
+    `expiry`, `issued_at` and `not_before` are _not_ standard fields, but they are human readable forms of the corresponding standard fields `exp`, `iat`, `nbf` (respectively) that are expressed as Unix Timestamps.

-In some case the Authorization can choose to include additional fields in the token introspection response.
+In some case the Authorization Server can choose to include additional fields in the token introspection response.
 For that the _raw_ Introspection Response is displayed under ` Introspect Raw:`.

 ## CLI Usage